 The Home screen is where you start your Android day.
-It's the location from which you begin common phone duties, including starting apps.
+It's the location from which you begin common phone duties, such as starting an app.
 Knowing about the Home screen is an important part of understanding your Android phone.